 Minnesota is at the northern end of "Tornado Alley" and tornadoes are not as frequent or as devastating here than in states like Oklahoma.
 But, they should not be taken lightly: brutal tornadoes have struck Minnesota and claimed many lives.

 In Minneapolis, a tornado struck North Minneapolis in 2011 causing extensive property damage and the loss of two lives.
-And in 2009, a F0 tornado caused serious property damage to South Minneapolis.
+And in 2009, an F0 tornado caused serious property damage to South Minneapolis.
 Tornadoes have struck the city of St. Paul on many occasions, including a particularly severe storm in 1904 which killed 14 people.

 Floods: Confirmed Risk

 Parts of Minnesota has experienced severe flooding, but the Twin Cities are relatively safe from flood waters.
-The Mississippi River runs through a gorge in much of the urban area, and generally would need to rise to unprecedented levels to threaten life Minneapolis and St. Paul.
+The Mississippi River runs through a gorge in much of the urban area and generally would need to rise to unprecedented levels to threaten Minneapolis and St. Paul.
 (North Minneapolis and downtown Minneapolis, and the lowest-lying parts of downtown St.

 Paul would be most at risk from the Mississippi.)
 The river is closely monitored so keep an eye on the local news.
 Local flooding from other stream and rivers is possible, in the spring runoff and after heavy rains.
 Keep an eye on the weather.